ashutoshagg/weather-forecast/README.md

     - global state that is used to manage city and its tempature at 12AM, 6AM, 6PM and 12PM
   - utils
     - Contains constants and utility files
+  - weather component
+    - Base component of Weather module having Search and Results components
 - assets
   - Contains images and fonts for the app
 - utils
   - Contains constants and utility files
 - environments
-  - Container dev and prod url and keys
+  - Container dev and prod weather forecast url and API_KEY